PrestaShop/prestashop-specs/content/1.7/back-office/design/positions/transplant-a-module-listing.md

 Please input each filename, separated by a comma (",").
 You can also click the filename in the list below, and even make a multiple selection by keeping the Ctrl key pressed while clicking, or choose a whole range of filename by keeping the Shift key pressed while clicking._

-After the description, there is a Search input, where specific files can be set from the list below.
+After the description, there is a **Search input**, where specific files can be set from the list below.
 The search input can be filled up by typing the appropriate file name.
 There is a possibility to type multiple files to exclude, this can be done by separating each filenames by comma.
+By default, the input field is signed with placeholder "E.g. address, addresses, attachment".

+After the **Search input**, there is a wide vertical text selection box, where all the available filenames are listed.